 • Distributions from annuity contracts to the extent that the distributions are allocable to the investment in the contract before August 14, 1982.

-For additional exceptions that apply to annuities, see Pub.
+For additional exceptions that apply to annuities, see Tax on Early Distributions under Special Additional Taxes in Pub.
 575.